 Can I be diagnosed with cancer while I am pregnant?

-Receiving a cancer diagnosis while you’re pregnant is very rare — but pregnancy does not protect you from cancer.
+Receiving a cancer diagnosis while you're pregnant is very rare and is a challenging situation to face.

-Some women have no symptoms and are diagnosed with a cancer of their reproductive organs when their doctors perform cancer screening.
+Some people have no symptoms and are diagnosed with a cancer of their reproductive organs when their doctors perform regular screening.
 This includes screening for cervical and breast cancer during a routine visit in early pregnancy.
-In such cases, the diagnosis may come as a shock, and you may need to take some time to come to terms with it.
+The diagnosis may come as a shock, and you may need to take some time to come to terms with it.

 If you notice any unusual symptoms, such as a lump in your breast, unexpected vaginal discharge or bleeding, or persistent pain in your pelvis, see your doctor or obstetrician to have the symptoms checked.